NeQuissimus/presentations/nixos-exinda/slides.md

 ---

-# NixOS - Only install what you actually Need
+# NixOS - Only install what you actually need

 ![inline](./headless.jpg)